-The college has an institutional research office that includes a director, a research analyst, a part time research analyst, and anticipates hiring a second research analyst who will focus primarily on the Compton Center.
+The college has an institutional research office that includes a director, a research analyst, a part time research analyst, and will soon add a second research analyst who will focus primarily on the Compton Center.
 The office develops regular reports based on the state MIS data to report student progress.
-Add links and discuss below if or how well used.